top of page

 Searing the Beef

 Sear beef fillets on high heat for 2 minutes per side to form a golden crust.
-Let it cool before proceeding to keep the beef tender.
+Let the meat cool before proceeding to maintain tenderness.

 Notes